lunarc/lunarc_docs/docs/getting_started/login_password.md

     2. An approved project membership on a LUNARC resource
     3. An active LUNARC account — apply for one under the **Accounts** section of your SUPR profile once your project membership is approved

+    If you do not have a SUPR account or project membership yet, see [Getting access to LUNARC resources](https://www.lunarc.lu.se/getting-access) on the LUNARC website.

 ## Steps

 ### 1. Go to the password self-service portal